aeishaharbee/simple-drawing-app/README.md

 1. Clone this project

-2. Open terminal and cd to `drawing_app`

-3. Plug in your android phone (optional)
+2. Plug in your android phone (optional)

-4. On terminal, run `flutter run`
+3. On terminal, run `flutter run`

-5. To see the app interfaces, go to the `screeenshots` folder
+4. To see the app interfaces, go to the `screeenshots` folder

 ## Source